MuftiKhalis/Mufti/README.md

 # Guess the Country

 An interactive geography quiz that challenges you to identify countries from their flags and trivia clues.
-The game runs entirely in the terminal and is powered by a structured dataset of countries defined in [`game/guess_the_country.py`](game/guess_the_country.py).
+The project ships with both a terminal-based experience and a real-time web interface, each powered by the shared dataset defined in [`game/guess_the_country.py`](game/guess_the_country.py).

-## Getting Started
+## Play in the Terminal

 1. Ensure you have Python 3.9 or newer installed.
 2. Clone this repository and open a terminal in the project root.